Supreme Court IEEPA tariffs decision: What merchants and consumers should know as a ruling looms

 Impact on consumers

 Consumers are unlikely to see immediate price changes as a result of the ruling.
-Even if refunds are authorized, they would apply to past imports rather than future purchases.
-Retail pricing decisions tend to adjust over time, shaped by inventory cycles, promotional calendars, and competitive dynamics.
+Refunds, if processed, apply to past imports rather than future transactions.
+Retail pricing decisions are shaped by inventory cycles, contracts, promotional calendars, and competitive positioning.

 That said, sustained relief from unlawful tariffs could improve pricing stability in the long term.
 Reduced uncertainty around import costs gives merchants greater confidence to maintain promotions, expand cross-border offerings, and reduce friction at checkout all of which ultimately benefit consumers.